-Using the procedure in Algorithm 1, different learning methods can be compared and the one with best results selected.
+Using the procedure in Figure 4, different learning methods can be compared, and the one with best results selected.
 This is a standard approach to selecting learning algorithms in a stationary population when predictive performance is the primary goal.
 However, the fab population is not stationary, and periods of relative stability and periods of rapid change are both anticipated.

-To deal with these changes and also based on experimentation over many weeks, linear regression and forests (boosted trees) (Schapire, 1990) methods were combined and used for modeling with carefully customized train and test protocols.
+To deal with these changes and also based on experimentation over many weeks, two methods were combined and used for modeling: